 I was thinking there must be a fishing shop near the harbour where I could pick up some freshly smoked fish dishes.
 I was in luck, I found a fish shop and they had all the smoke fish choices I wanted to buy.

-When I had purchased all the different smoked fish, I went to the ferry terminal to check-in.
-As a cyclist you will check in as you would be a car, I had to stand in line waiting for my turn.
-After checking in, I went to the spot that I was asked to stay at tills it was time to start loading the ferry.
+When I had purchased all the different smoked fish, I went to the ferry terminal to check in.
+As a cyclist you will check in as you would be in a car, I had to stand in line waiting for my turn.
+After checking in, I went to the spot where I was asked to stay at tills it was time to start loading the ferry.
 I walked around and I came across a truck that has a Johhny Cash motive on it.

-The ferry to Larvik from Hirtshals took 3 hours 45 minutes, on the ferry I meet a Dutch couple in their early 70’th – they were avid cyclists, on this trip they had for the first time taken electrical bicycles, they were going to cycle around the Larvik area and camping out, they were hardcore.
+The ferry to Larvik from Hirtshals took 3 hours 45 minutes; on the ferry, I met a Dutch couple in their early 70’th – they were avid cyclists; on this trip they had for the first time taken electric bicycles, they were going to cycle around the Larvik area and camping out, they were hardcore.
 On the ferry was also a gang of motorcyclists.

-I stopped for the night in Sandefjord were I stayed in a hotel.
-Cycling from Larvik to Sandefjord I got a taste on how it would be like cycling in Norway, with rolling hills, and at times very steep hills, short but steep.
+I stopped for the night in Sandefjord, where I stayed in a hotel.
+Cycling from Larvik to Sandefjord I got a taste of how it would be like cycling in Norway, with rolling hills, and at times very steep hills, short but steep.